 PARRAMATTA FARMERS’ MARKET

-These markets are artisan AF.
-Coconut Coffee with coconut oil extract, fresh sugar cane juice from Juice Mia and even goose eggs arranged on request from Totally Free Range.
+These markets are artisan as anything.
+Coconut coffee with coconut oil extract, fresh sugar cane juice from Juice Mia and even goose eggs arranged on request from Totally Free Range.
 Gozleme King is also known to pump out a seriously good gozleme (you’re welcome).

 Where: Centenary Square Parramatta